danii/hematita/README.md

 Embedding Hematita
 ------------------
-Embedding Hematitia is fairly straight forward and only requires stringing together each segment of the interpreter.
+Embedding Hematita is fairly straight forward and only requires stringing together each segment of the interpreter.
 As always, require the crate in your `Cargo.toml`.
 Then, you're just six lines of code away from running Lua code in your next big project.
 ```rust
 use hematita::{ast::{lexer, parser}, compiler, vm, lua_lib, lua_tuple};